USS Indianapolis (CA-35): Sinking

 At 00:15 on 30 July 1945, Indianapolis was struck on her starboard side by two Type 95 torpedoes, one in the bow and one amidships, from the Japanese submarine I-58, captained by Commander Mochitsura Hashimoto, who initially thought he had spotted the New Mexico-class battleship Idaho.
 The explosions caused massive damage.
-Indianapolis took on a heavy list (the ship had had a great deal of armament and gun-firing directors added as the war went on, and was therefore top-heavy) and settled by the bow.
+Indianapolis took on a heavy list (the ship had a great deal of armament and gun-firing directors added as the war went on, and was therefore top-heavy) and settled by the bow.
 Twelve minutes later, she rolled completely over, then her stern rose into the air and she sank.
 Some 300 of the 1,195 crewmen aboard went down with the ship.
 With few lifeboats and many without life jackets, the remainder of the crew was set adrift.

 Rescue

 Navy command did not know of the ship's sinking until survivors were spotted in the open ocean three and a half days later.
-At 10:25 on 2 August, a PV-1 Ventura flown by Lieutenant Wilbur "Chuck" Gwinn and his copilot, Lieutenant Warren Colwell, and a PBY-2 Catalina piloted by Bill Kitchen spotted the men adrift while on a routine patrol flight.
-Gwinn immediately dropped a life raft and radio transmitter.
+At 11:25 on 2 August, a PV-1 Ventura flown by Lieutenant Wilbur "Chuck" Gwinn and his copilot, Lieutenant Warren Colwell, and a crew of three other men spotted the men adrift while on a routine patrol flight.
+Gwinn reported his findings of up to 150 men back to his base at Peleliu.
+He immediately dropped a life raft, other life-saving equipment and radio transmitter.
 All air and surface units capable of rescue operations were dispatched to the scene at once.

-First to arrive was an amphibious PBY-5A Catalina patrol plane flown by Lieutenant Commander (USN) Robert Adrian Marks.
+First to arrive was Gwinn's commanding officer, Lieutenant Richard Atteberry.
+He and his PV-1 crew relieved Gwinn's crew, ordering them to return base because of very low fuel.
+Atteberry continued to circle the area and guided the arrival on scene by amphibious PBY-5A Catalina patrol plane flown by Lieutenant Commander (USN) Robert Adrian Marks.
 Marks and his flight crew spotted the survivors and dropped life rafts; one raft was destroyed by the drop while others were too far away from the exhausted crew.
-Against standing orders not to land in open ocean, Marks took a vote of his crew and decided to land the aircraft in 12 ft swells.
+Against standing orders not to land in the open ocean, Marks took a vote of his crew and decided to land the aircraft in 12 ft swells.
 He was able to maneuver his craft to pick up 56 survivors.
 Space in the plane was limited, so Marks had men lashed to the wing with parachute cord.
 His actions rendered the aircraft unflyable.
 After nightfall, the destroyer escort USS Cecil J. Doyle, the first of seven rescue ships, used its searchlight as a beacon and instilled hope in those still in the water.
 Cecil J. Doyle and six other ships picked up the remaining survivors.
 After the rescue, Marks' plane was sunk by Cecil J. Doyle as it could not be recovered.